Topological semimetal phases manifested in transition metal dichalcogenides intercalated with 3d metals

-The band degeneracy is lifted off the symmetry lines, but the gap remains remarkably small ($\ll$ 0.1 meV) along a loop passing through the Weyl nodes [Fig.~2(c)].
-When $E_F$ is within this small gap along the quasi-nodal line, Fermi arc surface states should appear with the Fermi surface consisting of a series of arcs, each connecting a node of chirality $+1$ with a node of chirality $-1$, arranged circularly around $\Gamma$.
-As $E_F$ shifts outside of the gap, the nature of the band should approach that of an NLSM with the Fermi arcs connected to form drumhead surface states.

-The orbital weights of the two bands at $\Gamma$ and at a Weyl node on $\Gamma$-M are shown in Figs.~2(f) and (g), respectively.
+The orbital weights of the two bands at $\Gamma$ and at a WP on $\Gamma$-M are shown in Figs.~2(f) and (g), respectively.
 The plots reconfirm that on either $k$ point, the V-like band consists overwhelmingly of V $d_{z^2}$, whereas the Nb-like band is made of Nb $d_{z^2}$ and S $p_z$ orbitals.
 If one ignores S and considers a hypothetical crystal made of V and Nb, it has a horizontal mirror plane passing through a V site [Fig.~1(a)].
 This situation is reminiscent of mirror-protected NLSMs whose line degeneracy results from the crossing of bands with different mirror eigenvalues on the mirror plane.
 Crude as this reasoning may seem, we indeed found that the wave function of the V-like (Nb-like) band at small $k$ is nearly symmetric (antisymmetric) with respect to the V plane.
-This quasi-mirror symmetry explains the quasi-nodal-line degeneracy observed in VNb$_3$S$_6$ (and similar 3dI-TMDCs).
-A more detailed discussion is given in Supplemental Material, where it is shown that the quasi-mirror symmetry stems from the in-plane twofold rotation axes combined with the orbital nature of the bands.
+This quasimirror symmetry explains the quasinodal-line degeneracy observed in VNb$_3$S$_6$ (and similar 3dI-TMDCs).
+In SM, it is shown that the quasimirror symmetry stems from the in-plane twofold rotation axes combined with the orbital nature of the bands.\cite{SupplM}

-Figures~2(d) and (e) present the energy band structure of VNb$_3$S$_6$ with SOI included within boxes (d) and (e), respectively, of Fig.~2(a).
-The effect of SOI can be seen to be rather small.
-(SOI lowers the symmetry of the system in accordance with the magnetization direction.
-Since the easy axis of VNb$_3$S$_6$ lies in the $a$-$b$ plane, all the rotational and screw symmetries are broken unless the magnetization is parallel to a twofold axis.)
-Although the SOI appears to have opened a gap of a few meV, this gap is spurious and results from a slight shift of the Weyl nodes off the symmetry lines; the material is still a WSM with 12 Weyl nodes.